 - Seasonal flu vaccine (only if your appointment is during the yearly flu season of October 1 to March 31)

 Boundless can help you obtain a marriage-based green card.
 We make it easy to complete your green card application and avoid common problems.
 Learn more about what Boundless does, or start your application today.

 The vaccinations that are required are determined by the Advisory Committee for Immunization Practices (ACIP), which recommends immunizations for the general U.S. population.

 The ACIP also recommends new vaccines for the general U.S. population, and the CDC will assess whether these vaccines should be required for immigration purposes on a regular and on an as-needed basis according to specific criteria set by CDC.

-Qualified Boundless customers can begin the marriage green card application process today and pay Boundless — plus their government filing fees — over 12 months, paying only $83 per month!
+Qualified Boundless customers can begin the marriage green card application process today and pay Boundless — plus their government filing fees — over 12 months, starting as low as $185 per month!
 Learn more.

 Some of the vaccines that are required are specifically listed in the Immigration and Nationality Act.
 These include mumps, measles, rubella, polio, tetanus and diphtheria toxoids, pertussis, haemophilius influenza type B, and hepatitis B.

 In addition to these, the statute also requires that an individual receive any other vaccinations recommended by the ACIP.
 CDC uses the following criteria in determining which of these recommended vaccines should be required for immigration purposes:

 - The vaccine must be age-appropriate as recommended by the ACIP for the general U.S. population, and